AnnaHarshyna/moving-the-spider/README.md

 # moving-the-spider
-Implemented the ability to move the spider on click
+Implemented the ability to move the spider on click using Vanilla JS, DOM, HTML5/CSS3.